knife-block/knife-block/README.md

 These knife plugins are supplied without any warranty or guarantees regarding suitability for purpose.

+The code requires far more tests than the simple one that currently exists.

+Having said all of that, it works for us!

 Copyright: Green and Secure IT Limited 2012